Plan external collaboration with channel conversations, file collaboration, and shared apps

 - You want to invite people from outside your organization to the team rather than individual channels

-- You want to share files or folders in a channel with people outside your organization who are not in the channel
+- You want to share files or folders in a channel with people outside your organization who aren't in the channel

-- You want to collaborate with people outside your organization who do not have a work or school account.
+- You want to collaborate with people outside your organization who don't have a work or school account.

 While shared channels is turned on by default in Teams, external collaboration with shared channels requires that a Microsoft Entra administrator set up cross-tenant access between your organization and each other organization with which you want to share.
 Each other organization must set up cross-tenant access on their end as well.